Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/Outline_Hybrid.md

 # Hybrid Module Outline

-This is an example of how the content might be arranged when the module is being offered as a collaboration with the Smart Contracts module.
+Content might be arranged this way when the Blockchain module is being offered as a full-week collaboration with the Smart Contracts module.

-## Day 1 - Morning Session
+## Monday

+### Morning

 - 📛 Introduce instructor, TAs - This module is coding heavy, we will spend a lot of time coding in class.
 - 🗣️ Overview of Smart Contracts Lecture